recalls defeating Donald Trump in a tennis match, and declining requests for a rematch. (9:40 into the podcast)

 Last year, David’s successor, Adam Silver, negotiated a record TV deal that has helped quite a few stiffs land Powerball contracts.
 But NBA teams owners have made out best: Forbes calculates that teams are worth an average of $1.4 billion.

 When David retired in 2014, even some key figures who he had clashed with made effusive remarks about his impact, including Mark Cuban and Pat Riley.
 The most telling remarks came from Riley who has observed the NBA’s transformation first as a player mainly in the 70s before eventually becoming a Hall of Fame coach and general manager.
-Riley declared to the USA Today, “David Stern is the No. 1 force, the No. 1 reason why this league is where it is today."
+Riley declared to USA Today, “David Stern is the No. 1 force, the No. 1 reason why this league is where it is today."

 Articles based on each episode are available on Apple News.

 A Google search of "David Stern" and "egomaniac" delivers more than 3,000 hits.
-So I asked the NBA Commissioner if he's guilty as charged.
+So I asked the former NBA Commissioner if he's guilty as charged.
 David concedes to having "a strong ego," but views it as a leadership asset.
 (8:17)

 The anecdote made me bring up one of my favorite scenes in Parcells: A Football Life.
 Page 39 revealed the half-court basketball games at West Point that included Bill Parcells, Bobby Knight, Arthur Ashe and Norman Schwarzkopf.
 (11:52)